RealMohith/CalmHaven_v1/README.md

         PUT:

-        > make a call to this endpoint whenever a checkbox is ticked with the following body
+        > make a call to this endpoint whenever a checkbox is ticked with the following body (0 for less than 3 ticks, 1 for less than 7 ticks and 2 for 7 ticks)
         >

         ```json
         {
-        	"progressBar" : 2  //value between 0,1,2
+        	"progressBar" : 2
         }
         ```